 But there are disadvantages, too, mostly for the cosigner.
 If you don’t pay those student loans, your parent or guardian is on the hook, and your relationship could suffer if you can’t pay off your loans.
 Even if things do turn out well in the end, you could end up feeling guilty that you had to draw your cosigner into your financial drama.
-This all depends, of course, on your relationship with your cosigner – it may be that that cosigning a student loan won’t weaken your bond at all.
+This all depends, of course, on your relationship with your cosigner — it may be that cosigning a student loan won’t weaken your bond at all.

-Kendra Feigert, director of financial aid at Lebanon Valley College in Annville, Pa., suggests that high school students check with their guidance office for local scholarships, but also devote some time to national scholarship searches.
+Kendra Feigert, director of financial aid at Lebanon Valley College in Annville, Pennsylvania., suggests that high school students check with their guidance office for local scholarships, but also devote some time to national scholarship searches.
 She says there are a lot of websites that allow you to search for grants and scholarships, including Fastweb.com, CollegeBoard.com and ScholarshipExperts.com.

-Second, apply for federal student loans.
 Loans offered by the federal government generally don’t require a cosigner, whereas private student loans usually do — assuming you’re a high school student without a full-time job and little or no credit history to speak of.

 You might even be able to get your federal student loans forgiven.
 This is rare, but if you’re a teacher in a low-income school, for instance, or you devote a decade to working in public service, you may be eligible to have your loan balance forgiven.